David Nutt: Government positions

-Nutt worked as an advisor to the Ministry of Defence, Department of Health, and the Home Office.
+Nutt previously worked as an advisor to the Ministry of Defence, Department of Health, and the Home Office.

-He served on the Committee on Safety of Medicines where he participated in an enquiry into the use of SSRI anti-depressants in 2003.
-His participation was criticised as, owing to his financial interest in GlaxoSmithKline, he had to withdraw from discussions of the drug paroxetine.
-In January 2008 he was appointed as the chairman of the Advisory Council on the Misuse of Drugs (ACMD), having previously been Chair of the Technical Committee of the ACMD for seven years.
+He served on the Committee on Safety of Medicines where he participated in an inquiry into the use of SSRI anti-depressants in 2003.
+The inquiry drew criticism for Nutt's participation, based on potential conflict-of-interest over his financial involvement in GlaxoSmithKline, which led to his withdrawal from discussions of the drug paroxetine.
+In January 2008 he was appointed as chairman of the Advisory Council on the Misuse of Drugs (ACMD), having previously served as Chair of the Technical Committee of the ACMD for seven years.